 You’ll need to gather two pieces of information to set up a direct deposit: the account number and routing number for any checking or savings account receiving these transfers.
 You can find both numbers on the bottom of your checks or by logging into your bank’s website.

 Your employer’s direct deposit form will also ask what percentage of your paycheck you’d like sent to each account.
-You might put 50 percent into your checking account for recurring expenses like rent and 50 percent into a savings account that’s used less often.
+You might put 50% into your checking account for recurring expenses like rent and 50% into a savings account that’s used less often.

-You won’t be expected — and might not even be eligible to — enroll in company benefits when starting a new job.
-But it’s still a good idea to familiarize yourself with the forms you’ll receive on day one.
+You won’t be expected — and might not even be eligible — to enroll in company benefits immediately upon starting a new job.
+But it’s still a good idea to familiarize yourself with the forms you’ll receive on the first day.

 Your HR representative will likely walk you through your company-provided health insurance options, for example.
 You’ll be given information about each plan (if there are multiple plans) and their premiums.

-There will be an application where you’ll note your choice of coverage.
+There will be an application in which you’ll note your choice of coverage.
 The application will call for basic personal information.
 It will also allow you to note whether dependent family members will be included in your policy.

 If your company has other perks that require enrollment, you can expect to fill out forms for those as well.
-Say your new employer offers 401(k) matching, for example.
+Say your new employer offers a 401(k) plan to save money, for example.
 You might be wondering what to do with an older 401(k).
 If you choose to roll it over to your new company’s account, there will be more paperwork to complete.

-Beyond forms coming from the government or your company’s vendors, you can also expect to be handed company-specific paperwork.
+Beyond new job forms coming from the government or your employer’s vendors, you can also expect to be handed company-specific paperwork.
 You might be expected to read and sign the following documents: